HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

 #### Example Requests for Provenance using Task Based Transaction

-The following examples repeats Scenario 1 above and also request the associated Provenance.
+The following examples repeat the first two examples in Scenario 1 above but request Patient B’s active Conditions *and associated Provenance*.

 {% include examplebutton_default.html example="task-scenario1p-basic" b_title = 'Click Here To See Example Requests for Provenance using Task (search based syntax)' %}